 - The claimant has received a valid payment schedule but the respondent fails to pay the scheduled amount by the due date for payment; or

 Notwithstanding anything in the contract, the claimant is not liable for any loss or expense suffered by the respondent as a consequence of a suspension of work under the Act.
-If, in response to a suspension, the respondent removes any work from the claimant's contract, the respondent is liable to pay for any consequent loss and expense suffered by the claimant as a result of the respondent's action.
+If in response to a suspension the respondent removes any work from the claimant's contract, than the respondent is liable for any loss and expense suffered by the claimant as a result of the respondent's action.

 The respondent must be provided with 2 business days written notice of the claimant's intention to suspend work.
 For example, if the due date for payment is Monday and the written notice is provided on Tuesday, work may be suspended from Friday of the same week.